3 days in Hollywood, Sun, Stars, Harry Potter & Heavy Metal

-Richard and I love TV and film and what better place for our first taste of the USA than Hollywood!
-We spent a weekend here as part of a longer trip to the West Coast, flying Manchester, UK to Los Angeles LAX with Thomas Cook.
+Richard and I love TV and film, what better place for our first taste of the USA than by spending 3 days in Hollywood?
+We spent a weekend in Hollywood as part of a longer trip to the West Coast, flying from Manchester, UK to Los Angeles LAX with Thomas Cook.

 We took the FlyAway bus from LAX to our hotel in Hollywood – The Redbury @ Hollywood & Vine.